philipedls/Optimization-Linux-Distro/README.md

 # m h  dom mon dow   command
 ```

-Now add add your configured script to crontab
+Now add your configured script to the bottom line of crontab

 ``` sh
 # Edit this file to introduce tasks to be run by cron.